 Many conditions can cause stomach pain, especially if they affect the digestive tract or abdominal organs.

 - inflammatory bowel disease, such as Crohn’s disease or ulcerative colitis

 - urinary tract infections

 Most people with temporary mild-to-moderate abdominal pain have gas or symptoms of indigestion.

-However, appendicitis is the most common cause of severe abdominal pain requiring surgery, and at least 5% of people in the United States develop it at some point in their lives.
+However, appendicitis is the most common cause of severe abdominal pain requiring surgery, and at least

 A person should talk to a doctor about any minor symptoms they have.
 If any moderate-to-severe symptoms of appendicitis occur, a person should seek emergency medical care to prevent the risk of serious complications.

 Most people recover well if they receive a diagnosis and treatment early enough.